-Adding a new location can be achieved using the Add new Location section under the main list.
+Adding a new location can be achieved using the "Add new Location" section under the main list.
 All new locations are created using an existing location as a template (excluding the case where there are no existing locations).

-This 'Based on' mechanism copies any location-specific config for the template location to your new location.
+This "Based on" mechanism copies any location-specific configuration for the template location to your new location.